CalamarBicefalo/offers-crud/README.md

 - We assume there is a single merchant as there is no need for more in the current spec

+- The 'persistence' of the app is a simple in memory map.
+It is concurrency aware as a REST API is supposed to be hit by many threads.

 - We assume offers have a start - end date for validity because the briefing talks about "length of time" which implies